HoistMan/CeeDeePi/README.md

 Simple turntable-style CD player.
 Put in CD, start playing audio.

 ## Usage instructions
-Run CDplayer.sh.
-Inserting a CD into the drive will start playback.
+Run install.sh from this directory to copy udev and service scripts to the proper locations.
+Udev rules will trigger playing a CD on insertion, and stop playback on ejection.

 ## Requirements
 - Raspberry Pi 3 B+ running raspbian (or similar variant at your own risk)